yt-li/yt-li.github.io/research.md

 * **Power converter topologies**

-    **PWM active rectifier + grounding inductor:** a bidirectional three-phase ac-dc converter has six power switches, but is able to feed bipolar dc outputs independently.
+    **PWM active rectifier with bipolar dc outputs:** a bidirectional three-phase ac-dc converter has six power switches, is able to feed bipolar dc outputs independently with a grounding inductor.

 <br />